Construction Work

 The contract´s scope of work, as was mentioned above, included the executive project, the detailed engineering, the supply of materials and the construction of a, 4.18 km long, 33 kV medium voltage line, located in the town of Saladas, and a switching station.

-The work was completed on July 17th, 2017.
+The work was completed on February 4th, 2022.

 132 kV High Voltage Transmission Line “Bahía Blanca´s Substation — Luz Tres Picos Oeste´s Substation”